joagre/ratatoskr/ideas/r.md

 d = 3.0
 e = a + cast(int)d * b             // 105
 f = c / cast(big)d + cast(big)a    // 31108738481314713603B
-g = d + c                          // Produces a compiler error
+g = d + c                          // A compiler error!
 ```

+The `cast` operator only knows about the following types: `int`,
+`uint`, `big`, `float` and `char`.

-The `typeof` operator can be used to check the type of a numerical:
+The `typeof` operator can be used to perform a type check:

 ```
-import . std.type
+import . "std/type"

 a = 42
 if typeof(a) == Type.int {
-    a = 31108738481314713603B + cast(big)a
+    31108738481314713603B + cast(big)a
 }
 ```

 ## Function calls

-`fun(a,b)` invokes the function `fun` with a comma separated argument
+`fun(a, b)` invokes the function `fun` with a comma separated argument
 list of expressions.
 Arguments are evaluated left to right before the
-function is invoked. 'fun' can refer to the name of a defined function
+function is invoked. `fun` can refer to the name of a defined function
 or a function literal.

 ## Indexing in arrays and tables

-The expression `arr[i]` access the i:th element of an array or
+`arr[i]` access the i:th element of an array or table.
+For an array
-table.
-For an array `i` must be an integral type and for a table it
+`i` must be an integral type and for a table it can be a key of any
-can be a key of any type.
-If the indexing expression is an lvalue in
+type.
+If the indexing expression is an `lvalue` in an assignment
-an assignment operator (`a[i] = 0`) the expression inserts a value in
-the array or table.
+(`a[i] = 0`) the expression inserts a value in the array or table.

 ## Array slices

-The array expression `a[i .. j]` returns a slice which starts at index
+`a[i .. j]` returns an array slice which starts at index i and ends
-i and ends with index j - 1.
-No data is copied from the origin array,
+with index j - 1.
+No data is copied from the origin array, i.e. if the
-i.e. if the slice is updated the origin array will also be be updated.
+slice is updated the origin array will also be be updated.

+# Constructs

-# Comments
+## Comments

-Everything after `//` and within `/* ... */` are considered to be
+Everything after `//` and within `/* ... */` are considered comments.
-comments.

-# Lexical scope
+## Lexical scope

-A compound statement is a sequence of expressions enclosed in curly
+A compound sequence is a sequence of base expressions and
+match/assignment expressions enclosed in curly braces.
+Expressions
-braces.
-Expressions there within are evaluated in sequence and the
+there within are evaluated in sequence and the braces introduce a
-braces introduces a lexical scope.
-A symbol defined in a scope is not
+lexical scope.
+A symbol defined in a scope is not visible outside of
-visible outside of the scope and it shadows a symbol with the same
+the scope and it shadows a symbol with the same name being introduced
-name outside of the scope.
+outside of the scope.

 Example: